iraikov/chicken-lapack/README.md

-These routines compute the inverse of a symmetric positive definite matrix ''A'' using the Cholesky factorization ''A = U**T*U'' or ''A = L*L**T'' computed by xPOTRF.
-Argument ''A'' is the triangular factor ''U'' or ''L'' as computed by xPOTRF.
-Argument UPLO indicates whether upper or lower triangle of A is stored ('''Upper''' or
-'''Lower''').
-Optional argument ''LDA'' is the leading dimension of array ''A''.
-The return value is the upper or lower triangle of the inverse of ''A''.
+These routines compute the inverse of a symmetric positive definite matrix A using the Cholesky factorization A = U**T*U or A = L*L**T computed by xPOTRF.
+Argument A is the triangular factor U or L as computed by xPOTRF.
+Argument UPLO indicates whether upper or lower triangle of A is stored ('Upper' or 'Lower').
+Optional argument LDA is the leading dimension of array A. The return value is the upper or lower triangle of the inverse of A.